Tsangares/iotasecret/README.md

 ## Sending a message

 Once installed you will need to come up with a passphrase and a message to send.
-Once you are ready execute the command
+Once you are ready, execute the command

     iotasecret emit MYPASSPHRASE --message 'my message'

 ## Recieving a message

-Remember your passphrase and run the command,
+Remembering your passphrase, you can retrieve the latest note stored on the ledger by running,

     iotasecret read MYPASSPHRASE